ariffjeff/houdini-package-manager/README.md

 3. Create a shortcut of the Houdini_Package_Manager-x.y.z.exe file from the folder.
 4. Now you can run HPM from the shortcut, that's all there is to it!

+## Requirements for use
+- Windows (`.exe` distributable)
+    - Only tested on Windows 10.
+- Houdini 19.5+ (older versions untested)
+- A supported version of Houdini must be installed for HPM to launch successfully.
+- An internet connection for the package GitHub syncing features.

 ## How it Works
 HPM is a Python application that basically grabs your plugins' package config files and converts them into a nice UI with a bunch of useful functionality.